-On behalf of ACK Architects Studio inc. (the "applicant") and Rita Visca (the "client"), CL Planning & Design Ltd. (the "Consultant") has been retained to provide a professional planning opinion related to proposed amendments to the City of Niagara Falls Official Plan and Zoning By-law for 6 properties (5523-5555 Fraser St., 5578 George St.) bound by Fraser St Street and George Street, in the City of Niagara Falls (the "Subject Lands").
-The intent of these amendments is to facilitate new residential rental accommodations, comprising a 4-storey residential apartment dwelling containing 31 residential dwelling units, and 43 surface parking spaces.
-The dwelling will consist of 18 (1-bedroom) units and 13 (2-bedroom) units.
-There will be 4 ground floor units, and 9 units occupying the 2nd, 3rd, and 4th floors.
-The unit sizes will range between 571 sq.ft. to 938 sq.ft.
-These smaller unit sizes will help contribute to the creation of affordable housing, 15% targeted as affordable.
+On behalf of ACK Architects Studio inc. (the "applicant") and Rita Visca (the "client"), CL Planning & Design Ltd. (the "Consultant") has been retained to provide a professional planning opinion related to proposed amendments to the City of Niagara Falls Official Plan and Zoning By-law for 5584 Fraser Street, in the City of Niagara Falls (the "Subject Lands").
+The intent of these amendments is to facilitate new residential rental accommodations, comprising a 4-storey residential apartment dwelling containing 18 residential dwelling units, and 18 parking spaces (16 interior, 2 outdoor).
+The dwelling is proposed to consist of 12 (1-bedroom) units and 6 (2-bedroom) units.
+The first floor will accommodate parking, with 6 units occupying each of the 2nd, 3rd and 4th floors.
+The unit sizes are proposed to range between 563 sq.ft. to 919 sq.ft.
+The lower square footage of these unit sizes will help contribute to the creation of affordable housing, 15% targeted as affordable.
 Refer to housing impact analysis (Appendix G).